edwardLum/mapping-data-visualization-python/docs/walking-the-path.md

 **np.exp**: Calculate the exponential of all elements in the input array.
 Ref [here](https://numpy.org/doc/stable/reference/generated/numpy.exp.html).

+**np.std**: Compute the standard deviation along the specified axis.
+Returns the standard deviation, a measure of the spread of a distribution, of the array elements.
+The standard deviation is computed for the flattened array by default, otherwise over the specified axis.
+Doc [here](https://numpy.org/doc/stable/reference/generated/numpy.std.html).

 **Data types**

 **timedelta64**: The timedelta64 data type is a part of the numpy library, which xarray builds upon.
 It represents a time interval or a duration of time.